Colonial New England's history is easily visible to history-loving guests.

 Adams National Historical Park -- Quincy

-Adams National Historical Park tells the story of four generations of the Adams family, from 1720 to 1927.
-The park has several sites: the birthplaces of John Adams and John Quincy Adams, the second and sixth presidents of the United States; Peacefield, including the Old House, home to four generations of the Adams family; and the Stone Library, which contains more than 14,000 volumes.
+Adams National Historical Park fascinates visitors with the story of four generations of the Adams family, from 1720 to 1927.
+The park has several sites: the birthplaces of presidents John Adams and John Quincy Adams; Peacefield, including the home to four generations of the Adams family; and the Stone Library, which contains more than 14,000 volumes.
+This family of accomplished Americans comes to life through these exhibits.

 Stonington Borough – Stonington